hashicorp/terraform/website/source/docs/providers/aws/r/elastic_beanstalk_environment.html.markdown

 * `application` – (Required) Name of the application that contains the version to be deployed
 * `description` - (Optional) Short description of the Environment
-* `cname` – (Optional) If specified, Elastic Beanstalk will try to use this as a prefix.
-If omitted, an auto-generated prefix is automatically added
 * `setting` – (Optional) Option settings to configure the new Environment.
 These override specific values that are set as defaults.
 The format is detailed below in [Option Settings](#option-settings)